 404.471.6285 / 800.868.8602

 ⋅ An intentionally diverse campus

-⋅ More than 90% of students receive need- and/or merit-based assistance.
+⋅ 99% of undergraduate students receive need- and/or merit-based assistance.

 - A small, vibrant, living-learning community in a large metropolis, Agnes Scott was founded in 1889 and is affiliated with the Presbyterian Church (U.S.A.).

 - Agnes Scott’s mission is to educate women to think deeply, live honorably, and engage the intellectual and social challenges of their times.

 - Agnes Scott College fosters an environment in which students can develop high expectations for themselves as individuals, scholars, professionals, and citizens of the world.